realKarthikNair/CG-Lab-File/README.md

 Setup instructions for Linux are in [setting_up](setting_up.md) file.

+Setup instructions for WINDOWS can be found [here](https://github.com/ullaskunder3/Solution-to-graphics.h#general-info)

 Vscode launch and task files for Fedora Linux are in [.vscode](/.vscode/) directory.

 These programs were written and tested on Linux.